tjzetty/Macro-Pad-Raspberry-Pi-Pico/README.md

  -I wanted to set this up with the Python os library, but all MicroPython and CircuitPython implimentations do not have the methods to monitor programs opened on the pc.

   -I also wanted to use MicroPython but there is no USB_HID support for this board at least.
 Hopefully this changes in the future.

+  -Discord does not allow you to keybind the end call button (disconnect)